Ron Fair: A&R career

 During his career, Fair has produced various hit singles on the pop and R&B charts, including "Lady Marmalade" (Christina, Pink, Mýa, Lil' Kim), "Be Without You" (Mary J. Blige), "One" (Mary J. Blige & U2), "Big Yellow Taxi" (Counting Crows), "A Thousand Miles" (Vanessa Carlton), and "Where Is the Love?"
 (Black Eyed Peas).
 He was also the executive producer of "Beautiful" (Christina Aguilera), "Big Girls Don't Cry" (Fergie), "Let's Get It Started" (Black Eyed Peas), among others.
 He is credited with executive production on recordings that have won several Grammy Awards, including those of Christina Aguilera, The Black Eyed Peas, Mary J. Blige and Queen Latifah.

 In 2009, Fair engineered Lady Gaga's single "Speechless," from her album The Fame Monster.
 That same year, he also collaborated with Indian film composer A.R.
 Rahman to produce an English version of "Jai Ho", the hit song from the 2009 film Slumdog Millionaire.

 Fair held the position of chairman at Geffen Records until joining Virgin Records.
 Prior to running Geffen Records, Fair was President of A&M Records for five years, and held senior A&R positions at RCA Records, Chrysalis Records, EMI Records, and Island Records-London.

 In 2013, Fair was named the chief creative officer and Executive Vice President of Virgin Records.
 At this position, he was in charge of a major corporate restructure.
 After a year with the label, he left in October 2014.

 Fair was a celebrity judge on the Canadian television talent program Cover Me Canada.

 In 2015, Fair served as executive producer for TLC's self-titled fifth and final studio album.

 Personal life

-Ron Fair married singer-songwriter Stefanie Ridel, a member of the teen girl group Wild Orchid, on September 4, 2001.
+Ron Fair married singer-songwriter Stefanie Ridel, a member of the girl group Wild Orchid, on September 4, 2001.
 They have four children together.
 Fair enjoys gardening and has climbed Mount Kilimanjaro.